-SALC capacity grants may be provided to a Federally recognized or nonfederally recognized California Native American tribes to develop a new 501 (c)3 organization, like a tribal land trust, that will partner with them to meet the goals of SALC.
+SALC capacity grants may be provided to Federally recognized or non-Federally recognized California Native American tribes to develop a new 501 (c)3 organization, like a tribal land trust, that will partner with them to meet the goals of SALC.

-Agricultural conservation acquisition project(s) developed, or projects for which associated costs are funded using capacity dollars, must meet the Eligibility Criteria listed in the table below to be considered for funding.
+Agricultural conservation acquisition project(s) developed, or projects for which associated costs are funded using capacity dollars, should substantially meet the Eligibility Criteria listed in Section 3 (Agricultural Conservation Acquisition Grants) of these Guidelines, based on a preliminary review by the SALC staff, to be considered for funding.
+Grantees will be required to complete a Capacity Project Development Eligibility Checklist for DOC review and approval prior to incurring hard costs such as title reports, market analysis, and costs related to application development.